physcripting/physcripting.github.io/_posts/modern-physics/2024-11-27-modern-physics-chapter-2.md

 To minimize external disturbances, the entire interferometer was mounted on a massive stone slab floating in a pool of mercury.
 This isolation technique reduced vibrations and temperature fluctuations, which could affect the interference pattern.

-{: .note }
-Fringe Shift: If the distance between M₀ and M₁ (Arm 2) is halved, the path length difference between the two beams changes.
+If the distance between M₀ and M₁ (Arm 2) is halved, the path length difference between the two beams changes.
 This results in a phase shift, causing the dark fringes to become bright and vice versa.
-This phenomenon is known as a fringe shift.
+This phenomenon is known as a **fringe shift**.

 By carefully analyzing the interference pattern and any potential fringe shifts, Michelson and Morley aimed to detect the Earth's motion through the hypothesized luminiferous ether.